This function extends all layer modes with octave, velocity, note length, pan, probabilistic and offbeat splits.

 This feature allows the sound length to be dynamically halved, or doubled, allowing a larger range of expression.

 The probabilistic, or chance, split, provides true randomness to whether notes play.

 The offbeat split allows score layers to play repeated or offbeat notes, in each column.

 This function is a property of the layer, and is selected under the layer menu.

-These features - only one of which can be selected at a time - act to sacrifice the top 3 pitched notes of the block, and use these to select which of the three octaves/velocities/sound lengths are wanted.
+These features - only one of which can be selected at a time - act to sacrifice the top 3 pitched notes of the block, and use these to select which of the three octaves/velocities/sound lengths/probabilities are wanted.
 Thus the note range is “split” into normal instrument notes (bottom 13) and expression (top 3).
 The following table shows the behaviour of the 3 expression notes in the various splits.